 Withdrawal from the University

-(1) A student who desires to voluntarily withdraw from the University must report to his or her assigned academic advisor and explain the circumstances which he/she feels necessitates the withdrawal.
+1. A student who desires to voluntarily withdraw from the University must report to his or her assigned academic advisor and explain the circumstances which he/she feels necessitates the withdrawal.
 If the request is approved, a Request for Withdrawal Form (Official University Withdrawal Form), which is incorporated herein by this reference, will be completed and signed by the student, academic advisor, academic department chair and academic dean.
-The Withdrawal forms are available at the Registrar website
+The Withdrawal forms are available at the student’s Student Center (iRattler) or the Registrar website

-(2) Once the withdrawal process has been initiated, the student is required to complete the Housing and Rattler Card Office cancellation forms.
+2. Once the voluntary withdrawal process has been initiated, the student is required to complete the Housing and Rattler Card Office cancellation forms.
 The student must relinquish all residence hall keys to the Residence Hall Director and his/her meal plan card to the Office of Auxiliary Services after completing the appropriate cancellation forms.
 The withdrawal form must then be submitted to the Office of the Registrar.
-Advisors should also refer students to the Office of Financial Aid for an exit interview if the student receives Financial Aid.
+Academic advisors should also refer students to the Office of Financial Aid for an exit interview if the student receives Financial Aid.

-(5) Advisors should refer students to Counseling Services for post-enrollment treatment referral if the student shows evidence of psychological distress.
+5. Advisors should refer students to Counseling Services for post-enrollment treatment if the student shows evidence of distress.

 Withdrawal from a course(s)

-University Withdrawal Committee Student may petition the University Withdrawal Committee for a retroactive (after the published term withdrawal deadline) term withdrawal based on documented circumstances beyond the student’s control within 12 months after the end of the term for which the withdrawal is sought.
+Involuntary Withdrawal - Please see Regulation 2.007 (www.famu.edu/regulations/) University Withdrawal Committee- Students may petition the University Withdrawal Committee for a retroactive (after the published term withdrawal deadline) term withdrawal based on documented circumstances beyond the student’s control within 12 months after the end of the term for which the withdrawal is sought.
 Students seeking retroactive course withdrawal should report to the Registrar’s Office for further direction.
 Students should be aware that requests for withdrawal and retroactive term withdrawals will negatively impact the award of current and future financial aid as well as enrollment status for the affected term.
 Additionally, withdrawals are considered attempts and may incur excess credit surcharges.
 Please see Excess Credit Hours information elsewhere in this publication.